We're delighted to announce that the Scottish Government's Small Grants Programme has now opened.

 The funding will support projects that help some of the world’s most vulnerable people and communities and contribute to the current International Development Strategy and overarching Scottish Government outcomes.

-The SMP are keen to support members with applications so if you need help or would like to talk through project ideas please get in touch with Kathy.
+The SMP are keen to support members with applications so if you need help or would like to talk through project ideas please get in touch with Stuart.

 Europe, Migration and International Development Minister, Ben Macpherson said: